mokhatiri/arrays-cs-project/readme.md

 ## Project description

 This project contains a couple of exercises

 ## Student

-- First name, Second name
+- Mohammed, KHATIRI